Hagnap/iphone-calculator-recreation/README.md

 * Making the second number negative

+## Guide/Reference
+This website was created following the Odin Project.
+You can find the reference [here](https://www.theodinproject.com/lessons/foundations-calculator).

 ## Known Issue(s)
 * Has issues when the toggle-negative (+/-) function is used on an operand post operation.